Skip to content

 • The opportunities and risks linked to natural capital markets and large-scale land-use change.

-• Ambitious restoration targets, including woodland expansion, peatland restoration and rewilding initiatives.
+• Ambitious ecosystem restoration and resilience, including woodland expansion, peatland restoration, river restoration and collaborative working at scale.

 Wednesday 16 September